-3. Epigenetic programming
+C. Epigenetic programming

 According to professor Michael Bess, author of the book Make Way for the Superhumans, it is unlikely that germline modification will be used much [link at the bottom].
 That’s because it raises all kinds of moral issues regarding the autonomy of the unborn child.
 With this in mind, he expects more from so-called epigenetic programming.

-Changing the DNA of the embryo raises many moral issues regarding the autonomy of the unborn childProfessor Michael Bess
+Changing the DNA of the embryo raises many moral issues regarding the autonomy of the unborn child.Professor Michael Bess

 Epigenetics is like a piano.
-Michael Bess: “The DNA can be compared to the piano.
+Michael Bess: ‘DNA can compare to the piano.
 But the pianist plays the piano.
 You get a different melody and rhythm, depending on which keys the pianist plays.
-Now that’s actually epigenetics.”
-Epigenetics is a layer that lies on top of the DNA and influences the DNA expression.
-I’ve previously written an extensive article about epigenetics.
+Now that’s epigenetics.’
+Epigenetics is a layer that lies on top of the DNA and influences DNA expression.

-4. Gut flora
+D. Gut flora

 Role of intestinal flora

-At the beginning of 2019, for example, the Catholic University of Leuven published a study in which it demonstrated that two types of intestinal bacteria, Dialister and Coprococcus, occur less frequently in people who report that they are depressed [link at the bottom].
-The researchers haven’t fully made up their minds about this though: it could also be the case that people with a depression eat differently and therefore have a different intestinal flora.
+At the beginning of 2019, the Catholic University of Leuven published a study.
+It demonstrated two types of intestinal bacteria, Dialister and Coprococcus.
+These types occur less frequently in people who report that they are depressed [link at the bottom].
+The researchers haven’t made up their minds about this.
+Moreover, people with depression could eat differently; therefore, a different intestinal flora.